History of Korea: Korean Empire (1897–1910)

 As a result of the First Sino-Japanese War (1894–1895), the 1895 Treaty of Shimonoseki was concluded between China and Japan.
 It stipulated the abolition of subordinate relationships Korea had with China, in which Korea was a client state of China since the Imo Incident in 1882.

 In 1897, Joseon was renamed the Korean Empire, and King Gojong became Emperor Gojong.
 The imperial government aimed to become a strong and independent nation by implementing domestic reforms, strengthening military forces, developing commerce and industry, and surveying land ownership.
 Organizations like the Independence Club also rallied to assert the rights of the Joseon people, but clashed with the government which proclaimed absolute monarchy and power.

 Russian influence was strong in the Empire until being defeated by Japan in the Russo-Japanese War (1904–1905).
 Korean Empire effectively became a protectorate of Japan on 17 November 1905, the 1905 Protectorate Treaty having been promulgated without Emperor Gojong's required seal or commission.

 Following the signing of the treaty, many intellectuals and scholars set up various organizations and associations, embarking on movements for independence.
 In 1907, Gojong was forced to abdicate after Japan learned that he sent secret envoys to the Second Hague Conventions to protest against the protectorate treaty, leading to the accession of Gojong's son, Emperor Sunjong.
+Immediately after Sunjong ascended the throne, Empire of Japan forcibly concluded the Japan–Korea Treaty of 1907 in order to further strengthen the authority of the Resident-General, appointing Japanese vice-ministers in each department of the Korean Empire's government and openly interfering in the empire's internal affairs (vice-ministerial politics), and forcibly disbanded the army through a secret agreement.

+Soldiers who opposed this joined the Righteous army, and the movement expanded into a nationwide Righteous army war.
+However, on July 12, 1909, Empire of Japan took away the Korean Empire's judicial and police powers through the Japan–Korea Memorandum of 1909, and suppressed the resistance of the Righteous army nationwide with force through the 60-day South Korea big suppression operation.
+At this operation, about 17,000 Righteous army and civilians were massacred.

 In 1909, independence activist An Jung-geun assassinated Itō Hirobumi, former Resident-General of Korea, for Ito's intrusions on the Korean politics.
 This prompted the Japanese to ban all political organizations and proceed with plans for annexation.